-Name, Address (1) and Age Position(s) held with Company Term of Office and Length of Time Served Principal Occupation, Other Business Experience During the Past Five Years Number of Portfolios in Fund Complex Overseen by Director (2) Other Directorships Held by Director Romita Shetty Age: 52 Director 2018 - Current Ms. Shetty currently serves as a principal of DA Companies, parent of DA Capital LLC, a global investment manager specializing in credit and special situations.
+Name, Address (1) and Age Position(s) held with Company Term of Office and Length of Time Served Principal Occupation, Other Business Experience During the Past Five Years Number of Portfolios in Fund Complex Overseen by Director (2) Other Directorships Held by Director Robert J. Cresci Age: 75 Director 2019 - Current Mr. Cresci has been a managing director of Pecks Management Partners Ltd., an investment management firm, since 1990.
+He currently serves on the boards of j2 Global, Inc., Luminex Corporation, CIM Commercial Trust Corporation, Presbia PLC OFS Capital Corporation, a business development company ("BDC") managed by OFS Advisor, and Hancock Park Corporate Income, Inc., another BDC managed by OFS Advisor.
+Mr. Cresci holds an undergraduate degree in Engineering from the United States Military Academy at West Point and an M.B.A. in Finance from the Columbia University Graduate School of Business.
+Mr. Cresci 's term as a Class II director will expire in 2020.
+Mr. Cresci has broad experience in investment strategies, accounting issues and public company matters.
+His experience on the board of directors of other public companies and his insight on financial and operational issues are particularly valuable to our Board.
+3 Six Romita Shetty Age: 53 Director 2018 - Current Ms. Shetty currently serves as a principal of DA Companies, parent of DA Capital LLC, a global investment manager specializing in credit and special situations.
 Ms. Shetty has 28 years of experience in fixed income and credit.
 At DA Capital she has focused on special situations, structured credit and private investments.
 She has also served in a management capacity as President of DA Capital Asia Pte Ltd. In 2007-2008 she ran the Global Special Opportunities group at Lehman Brothers which invested proprietary capital.
 Prior to that she co-ran North American structured equity and credit markets and the Global Alternative Investment product businesses at RBS from 2004 to 2006.
 Previously she worked at JP Morgan from 1997 to 2004 where she ran their Global Structured Credit Derivatives as well as Financial Institutions Solutions and CDO businesses.
 She started her career at Standard & Poor's in 1990 where she worked on a wide variety of credit ratings including municipal bonds, financial institutions and asset-backed securities and managed a large part of their ABS ratings business.
 Ms. Shetty holds a BA (Honors) in History from St Stephens College, India and a Master of International Affairs from Columbia University.
 We believe that Ms. Shetty's extensive experience in fixed income and credit management and expertise in the Company's intended investments qualifies her for service on our Board.
 1 None